 Visitors and staff at East Yorkshire’s hospitals will be using their coffee breaks to send children to school in Uganda.

-Hull and East Yorkshire Hospitals NHS Trust is teaming up with Hull Collegiate to support the school’s “Safi Coffee” initiative to pay for Ugandan children to go to school and break the cycle of poverty.
+Hull University Teaching Hospitals NHS Trust is teaming up with Hull Collegiate to support the school’s “Safi Coffee” initiative to pay for Ugandan children to go to school and break the cycle of poverty.

 Profits from every cup of coffee sold to staff or visitors will help to fund the £180 it costs to send a child in Uganda to school for a year.